Understanding DevOps and DORA Metrics: Transforming Software Development and Delivery

 Change Failure Rate (CFR)

-Change Failure Rate (CFR).
-By showing you what proportion of changes fail or need quick attention after deployment, it helps you evaluate how well your testing and development procedures are working.
+Change Failure Rate measures what proportion of changes fail or need quick attention after deployment.
+It helps you evaluate how well your testing and development procedures are working.

 How to calculate CFR - Total unsuccessful changes divided by total deployed changes.
 To get a percentage, multiply by 100.